 The patent relates to GSM encryption, and to understand the case, a number of terms need to be defined.

-Each user has a SIM) Subscriber Identification Module) card installed in their mobile phone.
+Each user has a SIM (Subscriber Identification Module) card installed in their mobile phone.
 Each SIM has an associated unique IMSI (International Mobile Subscriber Identity).
 When a specific mobile phone wishes to connect to a mobile network, it sends the IMSI to the base station.
-The base station accepting the call refers the IMSI to a database in the base station to relate the IMSI of the mobile phone with a dedicated private key Ki that is saved in both the SIM and in the database of the base station.
+The base station accepting the call refers the IMSI to a database in the base station in order to relate the IMSI of the mobile phone with a dedicated private key Ki that is saved in both the SIM and in the database of the base station.
 As a result of this association, the base station sends a random number RAND to the mobile phone, and on receipt of the RAND, the mobile phone generates a signed response SRES which is sent back to the base station.
 The SRES uses the Ki with the RAND received from the base station.
 The SRES is generated by the mobile phone when the key Ki and the random number RAND are both fed into an A3 encryption algorithm.
 The base station does the same action to create the SRES, and after receiving the SRES from the subscriber, it compares the two numbers.
 If the two numbers are identical, the subscriber is connected to the network.
-However, if they are not identical, the phone is disconnected from the network.
-These actions are performed before the phone is connected to the network, to ensure that the subscriber itself is connecting and not a fake subscriber.
+However, if they are not identical, the phone is disconnected.
+These actions are performed before the phone is connected to the network, to ensure that the subscriber itself and not a fake subscriber is connecting.

 At the next stage, the subscriber and the base station generate a specific encryption key for the conversation that is known as a session key or a conversation key Kc.
 The GSM protocol uses 64 bits where 10 are known and predetermined.
 The encryption key is independently generated by both the base station and the mobile phone, using the RAND and the Ki, where both are encrypted using an A8 encrypter.